How to do Spend Analysis Fast

 - Spend data from your e-procurement platform

-- Corporate card transactions and company bank accounts
+- Corporate card transactions, purchasing card transactions and company bank accounts

 - ERP systems